-When it comes to hotels, it can be tough deciding where to stay in New Orleans.
+Deciding exactly where to stay in New Orleans depends on your itinerary.
 It's really about what your interests are and what you hope to experience while you're in New Orleans.
 With so many different hotels in New Orleans, it's easy to find something affordable.
 There's something at every price range in and around the French Quarter, the primary destination for most New Orleans visitors.

 If you're hoping to primarily explore the French Quarter, then staying somewhere inside the quarter is best.
 You might want to consider the Hotel Monteleone or the Royal Sonesta if you’ve got money to burn.
 If you're on a budget but still want some NOLA-flavor, then you ought to consider Hotel Le Marais, The French Market Inn, The Bourbon Orleans Hotel, or Hotel St Marie.

-For safe Quarter adjacent digs, consider staying at the Sheraton on Canal or the AC Hotel by Marriot on Carondelet.
+For safe Quarter adjacent digs, consider staying at the Sheraton New Orleans on Canal or the AC Hotel by Marriott on Carondelet.
 Both are ideally located for exploring the French Quarter, catching the street cars to Uptown or the Garden District, or hopping on the ferry to explore Algiers.